victorFFFF/frontend-twitch/README.md

 - [x] implement pagination
 - [x] count the true number of viewer per cateogory
+- [x] have dynamic link for users/games
+- [x] implement no result for streams
 - [ ] implement some backend functionalities
-- [ ] have dynamic link for users/games
-- [x] implement no result for streams
+- [ ] implement no result for follower/following